kmadel/blog/content/posts/cicd-with-kubernetes/jenkins-is-dead-taking-the-jenkins-out-of-jenkins-x.md

 ### So, what does it mean to be native K8s CD?
 - First, the CD process itself must run on and be orchestrated by K8s.
 This by itself does not constitute native K8s CD - as it is [very easy to run legacy Jenkins on K8s](https://github.com/helm/charts/tree/master/stable/jenkins).
 - Secondly, containers must be used to execute the steps of a CD pipline.
 Once again, this by itself does not constitute native K8s CD as legacy Jenkins has been using containers for CD pipeline steps since 2014 - as do many other CD tools like GitLab for example which is no more native K8s CD than legacy Jenkins.
 - Finally, to be native K8s CD the tool must leverage native K8s resources or more specifically, must be built on top of [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/).
+This allows you to use native Kubernetes tools like `kubectl` to interact with the tool.
 Legacy Jenkins does not fit this part of the native K8s CD definition.
 And actually, believe it or not, neither did Jenkins X - at least until recently.

-### So why wasn't Jenkins X native K8s CD before now?
+### So why wasn't Jenkins X completely native K8s CD before now?
 Jenkins X runs on and is orchestrated by K8s.
 Jenkins X uses containers to execute the steps of CD pipelines.
 Jenkins X even leverages [its very own CRDs](https://github.com/jenkins-x/jx/blob/master/pkg/kube/crds.go) - but up until recently, it still relied on legacy Jenkins to actually execute the CD pipeline.
 And even with the very cool [Serverless Jenkins](https://jenkins-x.io/news/serverless-jenkins/) capabilities it still had legacy Jenkins as its engine to process pipelines.

 ### So what has changed recently to make Jenkins X truly native K8s CD?